Monsanto faces thousands of Roundup-cancer lawsuits after $2 billion verdict

 Monsanto to pay $2 billion in weed killer cancer caseMay 14, 201900:33

-That statement is what Bayer may be hanging its hat on in future cases, which Bayer referenced in their own remarks after the Pilliod decision last week.
+That statement is what Bayer may be hanging its hat on in future cases, which Bayer referred to in their own remarks after the Pilliod decision last week.

 “We are disappointed with the jury’s decision and will appeal the verdict in this case, which conflicts directly with the U.S. Environmental Protection Agency’s interim registration review decision released just last month, the consensus among leading health regulators worldwide that glyphosate-based products can be used safely and that glyphosate is not carcinogenic, and the 40 years of extensive scientific research on which their favorable conclusions are based,” they said.